CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

     </tab>
 </tabs>

-Vault is a bit special in this setup, because every time it reboots, it needs to be unsealed.
-This can be done via some auto-unseal process, for example using AWS KMS, or Azure Key Vault.
-This is actually recommended, but for simplicity, we will use a simple unseal process.
+Vault requires unsealing each time it restarts.
+While this process can be automated using methods like AWS KMS or Azure Key Vault (which is recommended for production), we'll use a simple manual unseal process here for demonstration purposes.

 <procedure title="Configure Hashicorp Vault">
-    <p>To configure Hashicorp Vault for use with Cafe Variome, follow the step below:</p>
+    <p>To configure Hashicorp Vault for use with Cafe Variome, follow the steps below:</p>
     <step>Install the vault, configure it, and start the server.
 It's recommended to use high availability set up or auto unseal to ensure the availability of the vault server.
 Initialize and unseal the vault.
-For details on these steps, refer to <a href="https://developer.hashicorp.com/vault/docs">official vault documents]</a> </step>
+For details on these steps, refer to <a href="https://developer.hashicorp.com/vault/docs">official vault documents</a> </step>
     <step>Enable kv store and transit engine for CV3, if not done so already.
 Run the following command (note that it's kv-v2, not kv):
         <code-block lang="bash">
         # Enable kv store